cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 ## 2020-04-20

 Looks like we forgot to post release notes for a couple weeks.
-Releases still are happening weekly as always, but the “post to the community” step is insufficiently automated…
+Releases still are happening weekly as always, but the "post to the community" step is insufficiently automated…
 4/2 release:

 - Fixed a source of long garbage collection paused in memory limit enforcement.